cryptool-org/cryptool1/readme-source.txt

    ~~~~~~~~~~~~~~
 readme-source.txt 	This readme
 CrypTool\source\ ...
 Directory tree with the source code for building CrypTool.
-			File can be downloaded via Internet.
+			Files can be downloaded from subversion repository via Internet.

 2. Tools you need
    ~~~~~~~~~~~~~~
 For building CrypTool completely you need:
-- Microsoft C++ Compiler:
+a) Microsoft C++ Compiler:
     - Visual Studio 2008.
     - Older compilers like Visual Studio 2005 are no longer supported and will not work with the current solution and project files (*.sln, *.proj).
-    - The free Visual C++ 2008 Express Edition cannot be used, because it lacks MFC support.
+    - The *free* Visual C++ 2008 Express Edition cannot be used, because it lacks MFC support.
-- Perl (>= Version 5.00)
+b) Perl (>= Version 5.00)
-- NullSoft NSIS for building the installer http://nsis.sourceforge.net/
+c) NullSoft NSIS for building the setup/installer (see http://nsis.sourceforge.net/).

 3. The programs (CrypTool.exe and AES-Tool.exe)